 - 2017 saw the release of two films named after songs on this album, Baby Driver and The Only Living Boy In New York.

-- World Music: "El Cóndor Pasa (If I Could)" has a decidedly Peruvian atmosphere, down to the panflute playing.
-Simon based the song on a traditional Peruvian folk tune- or so he thought, because it turned out to be a 1913 composition by Peruvian musician Daniel Alomía Robles.
+- "El Cóndor Pasa (If I Could)" has a decidedly Peruvian atmosphere, down to the panflute playing.
+Simon based the song on a traditional Peruvian folk tune—or so he thought.
+It was actually what amounted to a Peruvian show tune, composed by writer/musician Daniel Alomía Robles in 1913 for a zarzuela (a musical play based on Spanish theatrical traditions) called El Cóndor Pasa ("The Condor Passes"), about a miners in an Andes village.